(1/4)

 the highest 1/10 of the wave spectrum.

-29.5 inch low will move across the upper great lakes tuesday, then a
+inch surface low will track through the central great lakes

 lake ontario open waters from the niagara river to hamlin beach-